 Design as a Research Driven Process

-Designers need to develop their own process and RISD’s Masters of Industrial Design MID program introduces students to several adaptable examples to explore.
+Designers need to develop their own process, and our program introduces students to several adaptable examples to explore.
 These include numerous distinct methods for research, ideation, synthesis, making, validation, communication and professionalism.
 Fundamental aspects exhibited throughout our process include original innovation, experimental iteration, a studio-based community, making, communication and self-direction.

 Working with People

-Projects are just so much better for so many reasons when they involve real people.
+Projects are better when they involve real people.
 Talking to participants forces designers to communicate complex ideas clearly and simply and allows people to contribute suggestions, ideas and criticism in return.
 Projects become more credible when they have engaged with people ‘outside the bubble’.
 Working with people is the fastest way to get to an innovative idea.

 Design is a Logical Narrative